zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-amazon.md

 "The hero is cut off in the bondage of the family": "The unconscious person is the hero, after his family's bondage cut off, after discard, after discarding, after the end of the family, so that it goes to nonexistent."
-After cutting off the bondage of the family for a hero, you should be alone like a rhino horn.
+After cutting off the bondage of the family for a hero, you should be alone like a rhinoceros horn.

 Because then, the eloquent person said,